rikvdkleij/intellij-haskell/README.md

 - View quick definition;
 - Code formatting (works reasonably but did not test it with all kinds of code; not finished yet, has to be fine-tuned);
 - Structure view;
+- Go to declaration (called go to class);
-- Go to symbol;
+- Go to definition (called go to symbol);
-- Code completion by looking to import declarations with help of ghc-mod;
+- Code completion by looking to import declarations;

 Features are with the help of ghc-mod(i) and haskell-docs!!

 # TODO:
-- Go to definition;
 - Inspection by hlint;
 - Integration of stylish-haskell;
 - Integration of hsimport;
+- Smart completion if that is achievable :-) ;
+- Hole driven development support;

 # Getting started:
 - Install ghc-mod and haskell-docs;